NanditaRauniyar/NanditaRauniyar/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm developer,QA/QC enthusiast of learning new skills. \
 💻 &nbsp;I'm currently pursuing BSc.
-CSIT from TU affiliated college MAdan Bhandari Memorial College.\
+CSIT from TU affiliated college Madan Bhandari Memorial College.\
 🌱 &nbsp;I'm on track for learning more about QA/QC.\
 ✍️ &nbsp;In my free time, I listen music,read novels.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\